During our trip to Kasauli in Himachal Pradesh a few weeks ago, we visited the Menri Monastery, or Yung Drung Ling in Dolanji, Solan.

-In the meantime, we finalized our trip and decided to go to Kasauli, and from there, take a day trip to Barog and Solan.
+After a lot of discussion, we finalized our trip and decided to go to Kasauli, and from there, take a day trip to Barog and Solan.
 On the day we arrived at Kasauli, we walked around, enjoying the little town.
 The next day, after a pleasant breakfast, we set out to see Manki Point, from where we headed off towards Solan via Barog.
 I would go into detail about these places, but today’s focus is the Menri Monastery.

 Our cabbie for the day had no idea what we meant when we said Menri Monastery.
 Apparently, the locals refer to it as the Buddhist monastery, which it isn’t!
 Finally he figured out that it is near Rajgarh, in a village called Dolanji in Solan district.
 It would have been easy to miss the little road diversion at Ochghat, but luckily, we stopped to ask someone and they pointed us in the right direction, which was a road of sorts.
 A little doubtfully, we followed the route and to our delight, arrived at our destination- the Menri Monastery.